 Google will be rebranding its Webmaster Tools suite as Google Search Console in the coming weeks, according to a blog post published by the search engine giant on Wednesday.
-A simple name change, the rebrand will not affect any of the features or functionality of the original platform.
+With a simple name change, the rebrand will not affect any of the features or functionality of the original platform.

 Webmaster Tools is a free website insight suite that was first made available almost a decade ago.
 Since its release, webmasters have used the platform’s tools to submit sitemaps, discover broken links and indexing problems, identify strong keywords for site content, and many other processes that are considered indispensable by the search engine marketing community.